standard-crypto/axiom-vscode/README.md

 # Axiom-VScode

 A VS code extension designed for [Axiom](https://www.axiom.xyz/).
-You can use this extension to compile a circuit and run & send queries.
+You can use this extension to compile a circuit and prove & send queries.

 ## Features